vnn8248/gatsby-starter-netlify-cms/src/pages/index.md

 portfolio:
   heading: Portfolio
   description: These are the projects I've done for community organizations,
     clients, and for fun!
-All include multiple aspects of the design thinking process with at least one stage highlighted in each.
+All projects include multiple aspects of the design thinking process with at least one stage highlighted in each work example.
   pieces:
     - title: Durham Early Childhood Action Plan (ECAP) - English Explainer Video
       videoLink: https://www.youtube.com/embed/o3WqAo8iNFM